How do I create an individualized major?

 3. Complete an online application.
 The application will be reviewed by the Individualized Major Advisory and Admissions Committee.
 It includes three main components:

 When should I begin the application process?

 You should meet with a program advisor and enroll in the gateway course as soon as possible.
-If you are a second-semester junior, please consult with program staff about taking the gateway course.
 You may submit an application once you have earned 30 credits (or have achieved third semester status).
 The latest you may submit an application is prior to registration for your final 30 credits.
 This typically means that you will apply as a sophomore or first-semester junior.